GilRaitses/mat2h5/README.md

 ### Conversion Errors

+- Run system check: `magatfairy systemfairy` to verify environment
-- Check that MATLAB can access the MAGAT codebase
+- Verify that bundled MAGAT classes are present at `matlab/core/@DataManager`
 - Verify that `.mat` files are in `matfiles/` subdirectories
 - Ensure output directory is writable
+- Check MATLAB Engine is properly installed

 ## Directory Structure